Master Productivity: 15 Expert-Approved Daily Tips

 9. Use Inbox Zero

-I recently read a Forbes article that cited that the average (office working) person spends 2.5 hours a day reading roughly 200 emails a day, of which 70% are totally irrelevant to them or their roles.
+I recently read a Forbes article that cited that the average (office working) person spends 2.5 hours a day reading roughly 200 emails daily, of which 70% are irrelevant to them or their roles.

-One of the biggest productivity hacks for me has been automating my email workflow to ensure I read and address only what I must on a given day.
-My goal is to keep my inbox at zero by the end of each workday.
-This has improved my health (I had to get a stress coach years ago) and the ability to get things done.
+One of my biggest productivity hacks has been automating my email workflow to ensure I read and address only what I must on a given day.
+I aim to keep my inbox at zero by the end of each workday.
+This has improved my health (I had to get a stress coach years ago) and my ability to get things done.

 Here are a few of my go-to tricks.
-First things first, do some manual work on the frontend to get our inbox into a respectable state:
+First things first, do some manual work on the front to get our inbox into a respectable state:

 • Apply new rules and filters